You have been assigned to a being called "The Batter". The Batter has an important mission. Be sure that it's accomplished.

 Jumping Off the Slippery Slope: All three Guardians, especially Dedan and Japhet turning Jerk Ass and Ax-Crazy respectively.
 In Chapter 4 of the Room they're all shown to be kind and have legitimate ideas and hopes for how to make the rebuilt world into a Utopia.
 Dedan and Japhet turn completely against their Elsens and plans when things do not work out while Enoch sticks to his methods, albeit as a Well-Intentioned Extremist.

 Kick the Dog: The Critic Burn that you have to kill in order to get to Area 4 in Zone 3.
 Unlike the other Elsens and Critic Burns, this one doesn't really attack.
 All it really does while you're attacking it is call for help.
 The worse part about this is that you have to kill it in order to progress.

 Kill 'em All: Pretty much what happens through-out the whole game due to purifying the Zones, culminating in the official ending where all the survivors get killed due to the Batter pulling the switch.

-Last-Second Ending Choice: Before the Final Boss fights, you either you let the Batter basically destroy the world or you side with the Judge to defeat the Batter and save what little is left of existence.
+Last-Second Ending Choice: Before the Final Boss fights, you either side with the Batter in his quest to end the world or you side with the Judge and defeat the Batter so as to save what little is left of existence.